Tag: GENIUS Act

 The ECB Thinks Stablecoins Threaten Crypto.
 They Actually Threaten Sovereign Debt.

-Stablecoins like USDT (Tether) and USDC (USD Coin, issued by Circle) now hold massive portfolios of short-duration sovereign debt.
-If confidence collapses, they must dump those assets into the market instantly.
-A digital run triggers a bond liquidation event.
+When stablecoins break, they don’t just fracture digital markets—they liquidate sovereign debt.
+Stablecoins like USDT and USDC hold massive portfolios of short‑duration Treasuries.
+A confidence collapse forces instant dumping of those assets.
+A digital run becomes a bond liquidation event.
 The ECB frames this as a crypto risk.
-It is actually a sovereign risk happening through private rails.
+In reality, it’s a sovereign risk happening through private rails.

-Shadow Liquidity — Stablecoins as Private Quantitative Easing (QE)
+Shadow Liquidity — Stablecoins as Private QE

-Stablecoins operate like deposits, but without bank supervision.
-They promise redemption, but they do not provide public backstops.
-Their reserves sit in the same instruments central banks use for managing macro liquidity.
-These include short-term Treasuries, reverse repos, and money market paper.
-They are replicating fiat liquidity, without mandate.
+Stablecoins operate like deposits but without bank supervision.
+They promise redemption, yet lack public backstops.
+Their reserves sit in the same instruments central banks use to manage liquidity—short‑term Treasuries, reverse repos, money‑market paper.

 The Lineage — QE Created the Demand, Stablecoins Supplied the Rails